 Lung, head and neck cancer.
 Clinical trials of targeted therapies and immunotherapy.

-- Assistant Professor, University of Washington School of Medicine
+- Associate Professor, University of Washington School of Medicine

 - Assistant Member, Clinical Research Division, Fred Hutchinson Cancer Research Center